Find Affordable College Courses

 7 Yearly Graduations

-University of Arkansas comes in at #20 on our list of the most popular colleges offering graduate certificates in English language and literature.
+University of Arkansas comes in at #20 on our list of the most popular colleges offering graduate certificates in english language & literature.
 Roughly 27,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $7,875 per year.
-For the 2020-2021 academic year, 7 graduate certificates were handed out to English language and literature majors at UARK.
+The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $10,500 per year.
+During the most recent year for which we have data, 7 people received their graduate certificate in english language & literature from UARK.

 Major Annual Degrees Awarded